Updated: Apr 11

 A classic Argentinian dish is homemade Empanadas.
-Pair them with a right Malbec and you guarantee to have a good time.
+Pair them with the right Malbec and you guarantee to have a good time.

-Growing up Fridays empanadas at grandma was a must.
-Take a look at her recipe below and make sure you pairing with a Malbec.
+Growing up Fridays empanadas at grandma's was a must.
+Take a look at her recipe below and make sure you pairing with a Malbec Wine.